sebhtml/biosal/README.md

 engine, which is a runtime system.
 An actor has a name, and does something when it receives a message.
 A message is however first received by a node.
-The node prepares a work and gives it to a worker_pool.
-The worker pool assigns the work to a worker.
-Finally, worker eventually calls the corresponding receive function using the actor and message presented inside the work.
+The node gives it to a worker_pool.
+The worker pool assigns the actor to a worker.
+Finally, worker eventually calls the corresponding receive function using the actor and message presented.

 When an actor sends a message, the destination is either an actor on the same node or an actor on another node.
 The runtime sends messages for actors on other nodes with MPI.
-Otherwise, a work is prepared and assigned to a worker directly on the same node.
+Otherwise, the message is prepared and given to a actor directly on the same node.

 ## Runtime